 If these thin-barked trees experience bark loss surrounding the entire circumference of a section of the trunk, they are more susceptible to girdling.
 If a tree experiences girdling, it is likely to die.
 Most trees can recover from this damage but will lose limbs above the aggravated area.

 You’re probably wondering what girdling is exactly.
 Well, when an animal rubs the bark off the entire circumference of a tree, the energy transfers up and down the tree can be cut off.

 Rabbits, Squirrels, Moles, and Voles Damage on Trees

 Deer damage the upper half of the trunk, leaving the bottom half for those smaller animals to antagonize.
 The lower damage to a tree often goes unnoticed due to most of it occurring under the surface.
 Voles chewing on bark under the surface damage the tree drastically, so its health slowly declines.
 Rabbit damage is more noticeable, as they chew at bark above the surface level, and leave visible damage to the bark’s exterior.

-With snow building up quickly in the state of Wisconsin, damage to the bottom of a tree’s trunk can go unnoticed.
-Voles damage is often not spotted due to it taking place below the surface.
+With snow building up quickly in the state of Wisconsin, animal damage to the bottom of a tree’s trunk can go unnoticed.
+Voles animal damage is often not spotted due to its taking place below the surface.
 However, rabbits damage is spotted during the springtime, when external factors could’ve had the opportunity to threaten the health of your tree.
-We, at Wachtel Tree Science have means of protecting your trees all winter long.
+We, at Wachtel Tree Science, have means of protecting your trees all winter long.
 If you currently live on a property that receives several critter visitors, consider reaching out to our team of certified arborists.
 Our arborists will choose to either, make physical barriers, wrap your trees, or move the mulch around your tree.
 Each of these tactics will assist in protecting your trees from winter wildlife.
 Contact us at Wachtel Tree Science to ensure the safety of your tree until, what seems to be a far away, spring comes.